-For more information contact the Career Services at (575) 737-3770.
+For more information contact UNM-Taos Career Services at (575) 737-3770.
 We ask that you schedule presentation requests with a minimum of 1 week in advance if possible.

 Career Services conducts informative presentation designed to give your students the competitive edge in today’s job market.
 Please note, that each presentation topic is a suggested area of concentration and can be tailored to your specific group’s needs.

 Request a formal or informal presentation on Career Interest Inventory and/or New Mexico Career Cluster Guide.
-Career Assessments help students identify potential careers based on your interests, values, skills and personality.
-An assessment provides insights into student preferences and personality traits to help guide your search process.
-The following assessments are available for UNM-Taos Students:
+Career Assessments help students identify potential careers based on their interests, values, skills and personality.
+An assessment provides insights into student preferences and personality traits to help guide their search process.
+The following assessment is available for UNM-Taos Students: